short-greg/zenkai/docs/source/modules/utils.rst

 The utilities are used by the core modules, Tansaku, Kikai to make it easier to implement the framework.
 They are as follows:

 - :mod:`Parameter Utilities` - There are several utilities for retrieving and setting parameters or there gradients
-- :mod:`VoterAggregator` - VoterAggregator is the base class for utilties to aggregate votes in an ensemble.
-There are BinaryVoterAggregator, MulticlassVoterAggregator, and RegrsesionVoterAggregator.
-- :mod:`Voter` - Voter is the base class for utilities to handle the Voting in an ensemble.
-There are two kinds currently.
-EnsembleVoter which uses a regular ensemble model and StochasticVoter which wraps a network that outputs a distribution of values such as one that uses dropout.
-- :mod:`Modules` - There are a variety of modules primarily implemented for cases where the gradient is undefined using techniques such as straight through estimation.
-- :mod:`Reversible` - Reversible is the base class for reversible modules.
-There are several implemented such as LeakyReLU, Sigmoid, ReLU, BatchNorm

 - **Parameter Utilities**: